 When finally seen, this is a truly tiny woodpecker, barely larger than Eurasian Nuthatch.
 It is compact, small billed and short tailed.
 Its flight is more fluttery, less dynamic, than its larger relative.

 It is black and white, but lacks the prominent white scapular patches of Great Spotted, having instead a pattern of black and white transverse barring right across the back, as well as black and white barred flight feathers.
 The undertail coverts are white and there is some dark streaking on the white flanks.

 Again, the head contains the sexing features, males being red crowned and females dark on top of the head.
 Juveniles are rarely seen but are browner below.
 As in the adults, males have some red in the crown.

 Juvenile Green Woodpecker (Eccles, Norfolk, 4 August 2011).
 This Green Woodpecker is, typically, feeding on the ground, its mossy green hues blending well with the grass.
 Although it already has rich green upperparts and red on the head, it can easily be aged as a juvenile by the prominent heavy dark barring across the face and underparts and the whitish feather tips on the mantle, scapulars and wing coverts.
-Even as a juvenile it can be aged.
-Note the wholly dark 'moustache', which identifies it as a female (Neil Bowman).
+Even as a juvenile it can be sexed: note the wholly dark 'moustache', which identifies it as a female (Neil Bowman).

 Male Green Woodpecker (Charlton Musgrove, Somerset, 22 May 2012).
 Caught in its characteristic 'bill up' pose, this Green Woodpecker is clearly an adult.
 It has no trace of barring in the upperparts or underparts, being instead a smooth green above and greyish below.
 The red crown and nape and black area around the eye are fully developed, while the obvious red hues in the 'moustache' readily identify it as a male (Oliver Smart).